simonw/til/awslambda/asgi-mangum.md

 ## Pretty URLs

 One thing I haven't figured out yet is how to assign a custom domain name to a Lambda function.
-I understand doing that involves several other AWS services, potentially Cloudfront and Rouh53.
+I understand doing that involves several other AWS services, potentially CloudFront and Route53.
 I'll update this once I figure those out.